xvdp/dok/README.md

 # dok
-## Nested Dockerfile for remote multiuser development
+## Nested Dockerfile for remote multiuser development - for machine learning based on pytorch

 This project is a stack of Docker image shells for multiuser development.
 OS and cuda are passed as baseimage at build time.
 Adding or replacing projects is modular.

 Notes:
 * follow installation instructions for docker
-* for deployment a ligher image with exact control of versions is preferred.
+* for deployment a ligher image with exact control of versions is preferred - 'torch' image is large, any image built after it will also be large.

 ```